pzhaojohnson/rnacanvas.position-pairs/README.md

 of a position paired with itself
 (i.e., a position pair
-composed of the same position twice), though such a pairing would have no biological underpinning.
+composed of the same position twice), though such a pairing would not have any biological underpinning.

 ## `deepCopy()`